helsing-ai/buffrs/docs/src/commands/buffrs-uninstall.md

 ## buffrs uninstall

-Deletes all dependencies from the local store.
+Deletes all installed dependencies from the local filesystem.

 ### Synopsis